raphael-blanchard/website-dev/iccv23_challenge_Mul.md

 | 3    | Algorithm C     | 0.28     | 1.55     | False            | 85.6                | Visual, IMU            | 43.2          | 320.1      |
 | 4    | Algorithm D     | 0.35     | 2.01     | False            |  82.4               | Visual, IMU              | 50.8          | 352.5      |
 | 5    | Algorithm E     | 0.41     | 2.45     | False            | 79.8                | Visual, IMU            | 58.1          | 389.7      |

+## Contact us

+If you have any issues on the SLAM challenge, please post issues on this [github](git@github.com:shibowing/ICCV2023_SLAM_Challenge.git).